 Vessels in MSC-Certified Fisheries or FIPs

 The VOSI — introduced in 2020, our newest public, verified vessel list — enables users to find vessels that are fishing in a Marine Stewardship Council (MSC)-certified tuna fishery, participating in a tuna Fishery Improvement Project (FIP), or both.
+Vessels in transition between a FIP and MSC certification are also eligible to be listed on the VOSI.
 The list is verified through a third-party audit process.

 Each VOSI record includes vessel UVI number, vessel flag, and vessel type, and other details — including whether the vessel also is listed on our PVR and/or Record of Large-Scale Purse Seine Vessels (LSPSR).
 Vessel information can be downloaded in .csv format.

 VOSI Application Process

 Find out which tuna fisheries worldwide have met the Marine Stewardship Council’s stringent sustainability standards and which are currently undergoing a Full Assessment.

 Browse, search, and sort vessel data in the VOSI, and find out what vessels are also on the PVR and LSPSR.
 You can also download a CSV copy of the whole VOSI list to your desktop.

 Vessels of all gear types that are operating in Marine Stewardship Council (MSC)-certified fisheries, participating in Fishery Improvement Projects (FIPs), or both can apply to be listed on ISSF’s Vessels in Other Sustainability Initiatives (VOSI) public list.
 Vessels from fisheries that were in a FIP listed on www.fisheryprogress.org and have moved on to an MSC Full Assessment are also eligible.